hnpl/dinocpu-assignments/assignment4.md

 ## Updating the DINO CPU Code

 ## How This Assignment is Written
+In the first part, you will complete the dual-issue CPU design that supports all RISC-V 64-bit integer instructions.
+In the next part, you will get the performance data of different CPU designs, which will be used in the followed part, in which you will reason about the performance data.

 ## I/O Constraint
 We are making one major constraint on how you are implementing your CPU.